 When in bloom, these high-viz flowers are show-stoppers!
 There’s really nothing else like it in the southwest desert landscape.

-And even when not in bloom, gopher plant is an interesting, symmetric ground cover that looks great all year round.
+And even when not in bloom, gopher plant makes an interesting, symmetric ground cover that looks great all year round.
 This low-maintenance plant makes a perfect addition to rock gardens or berms, or alongside boulders.

 Gopher plant supposedly repels gophers and other rodents, hence its name.
 I don’t know how well that works, but our top desert pests — rabbits and javelinas — generally leave it alone.